apache/skywalking/docs/en/setup/backend/metric-exporter.md

     targetPort: 9870
 ```

-`targetHost`:`targetPort` is the expected target service address.
+- `targetHost`:`targetPort` is the expected target service address.
 You could set any gRPC server to receive the data.
+- Target gRPC service needs to be standby, otherwise, the OAP starts up failure.

+## For target exporter service
+### subscription implementation
+Return the expected metric name list, all the names must match the OAL script definition.
+Return empty list, if you want
+to export all metrics.

+### export implementation
+Stream service, all subscribed metrics will be sent to here, based on OAP core schedule.
+Also, if the OAP deployed as cluster,
+then this method will be called concurrently.
+For metric value, you need follow `#type` to choose `#longValue` or `#doubleValue`.